Diplomat Pharmacy

-Diplomat Pharmacy, Inc. is the largest independent provider of specialty pharmacy services in the United States.
+Diplomat Pharmacy, Inc. was the largest independent provider of specialty pharmacy services in the United States.
 The company partners with manufacturers, payers, providers, hospitals, and more.
 Headquartered in Flint, Michigan, Diplomat has facilities across the United States and dispenses drugs in all 50 states.
 Diplomat offers specialized medication and medication management programs for patients with complex and chronic conditions such as cancer, hepatitis, multiple sclerosis, HIV and others.

 In October 2014, Diplomat Pharmacy launched an initial public offering (IPO) on the New York Stock Exchange after raising $173 million.
 Diplomat is the only publicly traded company in the United States that offers a specialty pharmacy independent of pharmacy benefit manager, health plan, retail chain, or wholesaler ownership.

 Services

 Diplomat distributes many medications in CarePak adherence packaging, specially designed to improve patient adherence.
 Diplomat also serves as the specialty pharmacy for many retail pharmacies, hospitals and health systems throughout the United States.

 For hemophilia and other blood disorder patients, they offer in-home and outpatient specialty infusion services.